-- 2 Put capacity assumed under a 35 percent SWP Table A Allocation.
+- 2 Put capacity assumed under a 40 percent SWP Table A Allocation.
 Storage program losses included where applicable. - 3 This amount is net of the water Metropolitan stored for IID in Lake Mead in an ICS sub-account. - 4 Total storage capacity varies year-to-year as the contractual annual storage limit, based on the SWP Table A allocation, is combined with the remaining balance from the previous year.
-There is a potential risk that Metropolitan's stored water be converted to SWP contractor water if San Luis Reservoir approaches full capacity. - 5 DWR has approved carryover supplies under Article 14 (b) of the State Water Project Contract for delivery in 2025. - 6 Puts are limited due to water quality considerations. - 7 Total of all CUP programs including IEUA/TVMWD (Chino Basin); Long Beach (Central Basin); Long Beach (Lakewood); Foothill (Raymond and Monk Hill); MWDOC (Orange County Basin); Three Valleys (Live Oak); Three Valleys (Upper Claremont); and Western. - 8 Total WSDM Storage level subject to change based on accounting adjustments.
+There is a potential risk that Metropolitan's stored water be converted to SWP contractor water if San Luis Reservoir approaches full capacity. - 5 DWR has approved carryover supplies under Article 14 (b) of the State Water Project Contract for delivery in 2025. - 6 Puts are limited due to water quality considerations. - 7 Total of all CUP programs including IEUA/TVMWD (Chino Basin); Long Beach (Central Basin); Long Beach (Lakewood); Foothill (Raymond and Monk Hill); MWDOC (Orange County Basin); Three Valleys (Live Oak); Three Valleys (Upper Claremont); and Western.
+On April 8, 2025, the Board authorized the termination of six inactive CUP agreements, effectively decreasing the CUP storage capacity to 115,000 AF by July 1, 2025.
+Future WSDM reports will reflect the decreased capacity once the termination agreements have been executed.

+8 Total WSDM Storage level subject to change based on accounting adjustments.
 Total may not sum due to rounding.